Blue White Screening Protocol

 Transform your ligation reaction(s) into competent E. coli cells as usual.
 Spread the transformation reaction onto an x-gal IPTG plate (prepared as above).
 Incubate the plate overnight at 37°C. Once the colonies have grown, the plate may be incubated at 4°C for 1 hour.
 This helps the blue colour to develop making it easier to discern the negative colonies.

 It is a good idea to include a control.
-Transform an aliquot of E. coli with an intact α-peptide-containing-plasmid (pBluescript for instance).
+Transform an aliquot of E. coli with an intact α-peptide-containing-plasmid (pUC19 for instance, see button below).
 The colonies on this control plate should all be blue.
 If they're not, then the x-gal may not have been spread evenly or the antibiotic may not be working properly.

 This screen does not give any information about the direction of an insert, just its presence or absence.
 If the insert is quite short and maintains the frame of the α-peptide, it is possible (but unlikely) that it will produce a functional α-peptide fusion giving blue colonies even when the insert is there (false negatives).
 However, these colonies will likely be a lighter blue than the true negatives.
 It is also possible (but again unlikely) to get a white colony with no insert (false positive).
 This could result from nuclease degradation of the linearised vector disrupting the α-peptide before re-ligation.
 Therefore, it is always a good idea check your insert by sequencing too.